This post may contain affiliate links.

 What Is Micellar Water?

 Micellar water is essentially made of two ingredients: oil and water.
+Many people wonder is micellar water a toner or cleanser?
 Long story short, it’s a waterless cleanser.
 Of course, there are other additives, but the oil and water are the main two ingredients.
 In the micellar water, there are tiny little droplets of oil, called micelles.
 If you’ve ever seen micellar water on the shelf, you may have noticed how the oil and water layer separate.
 Then when you shake it up, the oil droplets disperse throughout the water.

 The oil helps to break down any makeup, dirt and oil so it is removed easier from your skin.
 It helps get skin clean and make sure you aren’t leaving any residue or dirt on your skin.